-The South32 Rottnest Channel Swim is a 19.7km open water swim from Cottesloe Beach to Rottnest Island held on Saturday, 22 February 2020.
+The South32 Rottnest Channel Swim is a 19.7km open water swim from Cottesloe Beach (Mudurup) to Rottnest Island (Wadjemup) held on Saturday, 24 February 2024.

-Highly regarded worldwide and one of Western Australia’s iconic events, the Rottnest Channel Swim is a 19.7km open water swim from Cottesloe Beach to Rottnest Island.
+Highly regarded worldwide and one of Western Australia’s iconic events, the Rottnest Channel Swim is a 19.7km open water swim from Cottesloe Beach (Mudurup) to

 Whether you’re a swimmer, volunteer or skipper, here you’ll find all the important dates and details for the events that will get you ready for the swim.

 There’s a number of categories that you could be involved with on the day.
 Swim with friends or conquer it solo – find one that suits you here.

 Whether you’re swimming alone or with friends, there’s a few things you need to know in order for the day to run smoothly for you and those around you.
 We’ve got all the important information you need to know for both the lead up to the event, and event day itself.

 Rottnest Channel Swim simply would not be possible without a support crew

 There’s a few different ways we could use your help

 If you want to check out the action on the day, there’s a few things to keep in mind.